-m.
-Goodwill:
+I. Goodwill:

 Goodwill reflects the excess of the purchase price of subsidiaries acquired over the fair value of net assets acquired.
-Under ASC 350, "Intangibles - Goodwill and Others", goodwill is not amortized but rather tested for impairment at least annually.
+Under ASC 350, "Intangibles - Goodwill and Others", goodwill is not amortized but rather tested for impairment at least annually or most often if indicators of impairment are present.

-Events or changes in circumstances that could trigger an impairment review include a significant adverse change in business climate, an adverse action or assessment by a regulator, unanticipated competition, a loss of key personnel, significant changes in the manner of our use of the acquired assets or the strategy for our overall business, significant negative industry or economic trends, or significant underperformance relative to expected historical or projected future results of operations.
+Events or changes in circumstances that could trigger an impairment review include macroeconomic and other industry specific factors including, among others, a significant adverse change in business climate, an adverse action or assessment by a regulator, unanticipated competition, a loss of key personnel, significant changes in the manner of the Company's use of the acquired assets or the strategy for its overall business, significant negative industry or economic trends, or significant underperformance relative to expected historical or projected future results of operations.